Polish resistance movement in World War II: 1944

 On 23 July the Lwów Uprising – the armed struggle started by the Armia Krajowa against the Nazi occupiers in Lwów during World War II – started.
 It started in July 1944 as a part of a plan of all-national uprising codenamed Operation Tempest.
 The fighting lasted until 27 July and resulted in liberation of the city.
 However, shortly afterwards the Polish soldiers were arrested by the invading Soviets and either forced to join the Red Army or sent to the Gulags.
 The city itself was occupied by the Soviet Union.

 July 25-26, 1944, Operation Most III took place as recalled in Polish documents cited below translated to English.
 This was a World War II operation in which the Armia Krajowa in Poland provided information regarding the German V-2 Rockets to the Allies.
 Apart from the Armia Krajowa, several inhabitants of the town of Przybysławice also took part in the operation.
 Almost the entire town, specifically the youth of the town of Przybysławice, joined the Polish resistance or underground fight against the German enemy.
 A larger part of intelligence from the cities hid in this town during the war due to being pursued by the Gestapo.
 The most distinguished members of the resistance from this part of Poland during wartime included Paweł Lata, Tomasz Biś, Jan Szpara, Kazimierz Król, Jan Lechowicz, Mieczysław and Józef Wasiowie, Władysław Myśliński, Wawrzyniec Kusior, Jan and Roman Kuma, and Stanisław Gucwa.
 One of these members, Jan Szpara, was a headmaster of the school in Przybysławice who taught the youth the spirit of patriotism.
 He also prepared students for participation in choral and stage groups, which were highly valued in the area after the war.
 The photo of Jan on his wagon attached is owned and was added by a family member.
-He had been responsible for the transport of the rocket from the storage area in barns to eventually transport it to England during Most (Wildhorn)|Operation III Most.
+He had been responsible for the transport of the rocket from the storage area in barns to eventually transport it to England during Operation III Most.